 Songpan is a charming little mountain city with a few great choices for food and accommodation.
 I stayed at Emma’s Guesthouse, with the nicest staff and a cosy restaurant, plus heated blankets which are essential in the winter!
 There’s a walled part of the old city with two gates at either end which is a nice place to explore, day or night.

 Getting to Huanglong from Songpan was a real pain.
 I read online (in multiple blogs) that there were buses in the morning but I had to get up early to make the most of the day.
-I got up at 5am (still dark and very freezing) only to find the bus station closed.
+I got up at 5am (still dark and very cold) only to find the bus station closed.
 I came back at 6 and eventually they opened, only to inform me that there was no bus, due to landslides.
 The hostel suggested I find other travellers to share a taxi but this place is deserted in November.
-So in the end I had to pay ¥200 (£22) by myself, but it was a good deal seeing as it’s an hour drive each way, and he waited for four hours while I explored.
+So, in the end, I had to pay ¥200 (£22) for the taxi by myself, but it was a very good deal seeing as it’s an hour drive each way, and he waited for four hours while I explored.